-Kurt was seen playing this guitar only on one occasion, at The Sonic Temple, Wilkinsburg, PA on July 9, 1989, which of courses raises many questions such as – where was the guitar before this, why was it never used, and when did Kurt actually acquire it in the first place.
-To remind you, prior to using this guitar, Kurt had played a maple neck Univox Hi-Flier, which according to most sources, he destroyed on July 13, 1989 – which was Nirvana’s next gig chronologically looking.
+Kurt was seen playing this guitar only on one occasion, at The Sonic Temple, Wilkinsburg, PA on July 9, 1989.
+This raises questions such as where was the guitar before this, why was it never used, and when did Kurt actually acquire it in the first place.
+To remind you, prior to using this guitar, Kurt had played a maple neck Univox Hi-Flier, which according to most sources, he destroyed on July 13, 1989 – which was two gigs after the one on July 9th.

-So it appears that the Fender Mustang was used on July 9th just so Kurt could have something to destroy at the end of the gig.
+The most basic possible explanation would be that the Mustang was used on July 9th just so Kurt could have something to destroy at the end of the gig.
 It is, however, unknown why he didn’t just use the Univox, since he ended up trashing that guitar just a few days later, and ended up not having a guitar to play on during Nirvana’s gig on July 15, 1989, in Boston.

-What is slightly troubling about this theory is that both the source above, and Sluggo Cawley, with whom the Mustang ended up with, claim that Kurt destroyed it the night before he played in Boston, which would be July 14th.
+To look for clues, note that the source above, as well as Sluggo Cawley, with whom the Mustang ended up with, claimed that Kurt destroyed it in New Jersey, the night before he played in Boston, which would be July 14th.
 However, according to most sources, Nirvana played no gig on the night of 14th.
-This means that either the theory is somewhat wrong, or that Cawley got the dates mixed up.
-To remind you, most sources agree that on July 14th Kurt destroyed his maple neck Univox.
+They did play on the 13th at Maxwell’s, Hoboken, NJ, so this was likely just a case of missing a date.

 Kurt asked me if he could have the smashed Gibson SG I had hanging on my wall. (..)
 So I said, “Sure, but now I won’t have one for my wall.”
 Kurt replied, “I’ll be right back.”
 He went out to their van and presented me a 1973 Fender Mustang that he deemed beyond repair.
 He had smashed it at Maxwell’s in Hoboken, New Jersey the night before the Green Street show with Thurston Moore of Sonic Youth watching.
 In sort of mock guitar hero worship, I asked him to sign it for me.